Important information - the value of investments and the income from them can go down as well as up, so you may get back less than you invest.

 Final thoughts

 Being self-employed gives you flexibility, but it also means taking full responsibility for your financial future.
-The earlier you start saving, even in small amounts, the easier it will be to build a pension pot that supports the lifestyle you want in retirement.
+The earlier you start saving, even in small amounts, the easier it will be to build a retirement pot that suits your goals.

 Don’t wait for the “perfect time.”
 Start now, review your plan annually, and adjust as your income grows.
 Your future self will thank you.